probertson/daily-by-year-elevation-graph/README.md

 2. Open the file `daily-by-year-elevation-graph.scad` using [OpenSCAD](https://openscad.org/).

 3. Run the script to see a chart.
 By default the data is organized into a grid (from the top-down view) somewhat like a GitHub contribution graph.
-Each row is a week, with days running down from Sunday to Saturday.
+Each "column" (y-axis) is a week, with days running down from Sunday to Saturday.

    ![Example graph rendered in OpenSCAD](assets/daily-by-year-elevation-graph-example.png?raw=true "Example graph rendered in OpenSCAD")